top of page

 All Open Hack participants will be able to vote directly on Sparkboard right after the pitch videos are uploaded on Sparkboard, on Sunday, May 29 from 4:00 pm - 8:00pm (SGT) (a “Vote” tab will appear on the platform).
 Participants will not be able to vote for their own project.

 The 2-days Bootcamp will be carried out prior to the Open Hack by expert panels to equip participants with tools and skillsets to excel in the hackathon.
-Participants are strongly encouraged to attend the Bootcamp webinar series.
+Participants are strongly encouraged to attend the Bootcamp webinar series are required.

 We have our mentors pre-allocated to the different SDG Hack topic i.e Problem Statement.
 Depending on which problem you wish to solve, your mentors will change accordingly.
 As for forming team, students can form their own team freely on the Sparkboard that we have sent out once the period for accepting solutions is over.
 You are free to look through the different solutions and form your own team.